-By Nick Leyendecker, Co-Founder | Broker | REALTOR®
+By Nick Leyendecker, Co-Founder | Broker | REALTOR

-This concludes my Twin Cities housing market insight for November of 2021.
+This concludes my Twin Cities housing market insight for March of 2023.
 Please don't hesitate to call us at 952-222-SOLD if you would like to go more in depth on a particular market segment or dive into the current fair market value of a property that you currently own or manage.